BatGap Logo

 Rick: Beyond Self-Realization.

-And it’s not something, like even somebody in Unity would have trouble understanding Brahman.
+And it’s not something—even somebody in Unity would have trouble understanding Brahman.
 So yeah, it’s not something, you know, Lorn just says, “Don’t try to figure it out.
 It’s not something the mind can grasp.”

 David: Yeah, and that’s one of the things I’m working on.
-I’ve had the pleasure, particularly from going on Lorn and Lucia retreats, in seeing a lot of people go through these shifts.
+I’ve had the pleasure, particularly from going on Lorn and Lucia retreats, of seeing a lot of people go through these shifts.
 And so it’s given me a lot of material to understand the variations, but also to understand the underlying process.
 So what’s the underlying process, and then how are these variations?
-Like I found there’s five typical ways that people will subjectively experience the initial Self-Realization shift.
-And of course there’s huge variations in the intensity of purification, or experiences that may or may not come with it, and all these variations that go on.
+I found there are five typical ways that people will subjectively experience the initial Self-Realization shift.
+And of course, there are huge variations in the intensity of purification, or experiences that may or may not come with it, and all these variations that go on.

-Their dominant guna at the time, whether it’s Sattva or Rajas or Tamas, and all these different things will affect the subjective experience.
-Also the kind of techniques that they use, because that culture is a certain kind of awareness.
+Their dominant guna at the time, whether it’s Sattva, Rajas, or Tamas, and all these different things will affect the subjective experience.
+Also, the kind of techniques that they use, because that culture is a certain kind of awareness.
 And so there’s all this variation, but there’s also this underlying process that’s taking place.
 And that’s what I was talking about earlier on.
-There was clarifying about, there’s this witness thing that can happen separately from the awakening, and it can happen together with it.
+There was clarifying about—there’s this witness thing that can happen separately from the awakening, and it can happen together with it.

 David: Yes, very much.
-There’s a couple of things about that.
+There are a couple of things about that.
 One is that, yes, it’s perfectly easy to define it much more clearly than…

 Rick: So over the next couple hundred years or something, we might have evolved that.